 About the Eastern Nebraska

-The University of Nebraska Agricultural Research and Development Center (ARDC) is now the Eastern Nebraska Research and Extension Center (ENREC).
-ENREC near Mead serves as the hub for the University's Eastern Nebraska Research and Extension Center (ENRE) entire region.
+The University of Nebraska Agricultural Research and Development Center (ARDC) is now the Eastern Nebraska Research, Extension and Education Center (ENREEC).

 The scope and diversity of ongoing research projects at this location combines to make the site one of the most unique research facilities in the United States.
 The site is a major research and education facility of the Agricultural Research Division of the University of Nebraska's Institute of Agriculture and Natural Resources (IANR).
 The size and diversity of the center offers many research and educational opportunities.
 Through its strategic planning process, IANR has set a course for agricultural research, extension and teaching that will help ensure a financially solid and environmentally sound agricultural future for Nebraska.
 This site plays a key role in implementing the action plans that support this leadership process.